-Case Study 3 - CA and SK
+Case Study: CA and SK

 CA and SK participated in face to face ENACT workshops held in Turkey.
-They are two parents whose kids attend the same school in İstanbul.
+They are two parents whose children attend the same school in İstanbul.
 CA is originally from Syria and has been living in Turkey for more than five years.
 SK is from Turkey and lives in İstanbul.

-CA (on the left) and SK (on the right) visualise the languages they speak, they recognise, and they would like to learn starting from the inner parts of the flowers respectively in the flower power activity.
+Images 1 and 2: Flowers drawn by CA (left) and SK (right) which visualise the languages they speak, they recognise, and they would like to learn starting from the inner parts of the flowers respectively in the flower power activity

 CA and SK worked as partners to create their own ENACT activity.
 After discussing possible themes and products, they decided on creating a common object from both of their cultures.

 They showcased steps of making hand-puppets on the ENACT webapp.